revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <blockquote>

-- When we need to process and return a stream from another stream that satisfies a given condition we use filters in intermediate operations.
+- When we need to process and return a stream from another stream that satisfies a given condition, we use filters in intermediate operations.
 - Example: Return the movie list released in 2022 from the movie database.

  </blockquote>